ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 * Because of *dynamic imports and require calls*, webpack can load javascript files and other resources only they are needed.
 So, if you are using a very big external library, this library is only loaded if the widget is used in a masup, rather than being always loaded in the `CombinedExtensions.js` files.
 * *Better resource management*: You can load a resource (like images, xml files, css) only if it's used in the widget, and you'll no longer have to care about where to put it and how to package it.
 Also, the webpack loader will inline small files for better network performance.
 * *Automatic dependency management*: Webpack can be very easily integrated with the `npm` repositories, so this brings automatic dependency management.
 You'll no longer have to manually download libraries from the web, struggle to add all the dependencies and so on.
-Instead, `npm`, which functions similarly to maven central handles all of this.
+Instead, `npm`, which functions similarly to maven central, handles all of this.
 * *Easily develop and test the widget outside of thingworx*: By doing the initial developent and testing in a simple html page, it reduces the waiting times of publishing widget, doing reloads, etc...
 * *Allows using of different loaders*: You can develop your code in multiple languages, and use transpilers to convert you code javascript code that works in older javascript version.
 One of this languages, is typescript.